Clare’s Guiding Light

 For Clare, living her contemplative vocation within the monastery, the “enclosure” was not meant to keep the world out, but rather to be that intimate place where the heart becomes the dwelling place of the God she loved.
 Clare’s “light” and holiness radiated out to the townspeople.
 Eyewitness accounts were given of Clare healing people who came to her door, never keeping anyone away.
 While lying ill on her straw mat, she used her sewing skills to spin cloth to make corporals and altar cloths for nearby churches.

-During this pandemic, we have all experienced being "enclosed," confined within our homes, social distancing from family and friends, inhibited from traveling any distance.
-We have experienced solitude and the opportunity, for longer periods of prayer and communion with our God.
-We too, can be a “light” to others by reaching out to them through FaceTime, emails, phone calls, letters and cards, each connection bringing joy to others and brightening their lives.
-We too, like Clare, can bring healing to a hurting world.
+We too, can be a “light” to others with simple visits or by reaching out to them through FaceTime, emails, phone calls, letters and cards, each connection bringing joy to others and brightening their lives.

 This display created by our Sisters in Immaculate Heart of Mary Chapel at Monocacy Manor in Bethlehem, Pa., reminds us — on the Feast of St. Clare and every day — to be reflections of Jesus Christ.